nsachin08/PostX/README.md

 Steps to run:

 - Git pull

- Move to the directory folder
+-Move to the directory folder

 - In terminal
       - npm init
       - node index.js / nodemon index.js